 Helping Animals, Supporting Community

-Since 1946, the Animal Welfare League of Alexandria has been a resource for our community and a shelter for homeless animals.
-Through adoptions, spay and neuter assistance, education and community service and outreach, the League plays a key role in promoting responsible pet care across Northern Virginia.
-The League has contracted with the City of Alexandria to provide animal care, control and sheltering services since 1989.
-As part of our contract with the City, we operate the Vola Lawson Animal Shelter, an open-admission facility accepting any and all animals brought to us.
-We have made a commitment that if an animal is in need, we will provide the care that every animal so richly deserves.
+Since 1946, the Animal Welfare League of Alexandria (AWLA) has been a resource for our community and a shelter for homeless animals.
+Through adoptions, spay and neuter assistance, education, community service and outreach, the AWLA plays a key role in promoting responsible pet care across Northern Virginia.
+The AWLA has worked with the City of Alexandria to provide animal care, control, protection and sheltering services since 1989.
+We operate the Vola Lawson Animal Shelter, an open-admission facility accepting any and all animals brought to us from within the jurisdiction.
+We have made a commitment to help animals in need with the help of our amazing and animal-loving community.

-We shelter close to 2000 animals per year, including dogs, cats, rabbits, guinea pigs, birds, iguanas, chinchillas.
-Our specially-trained staff also assist area wildlife that have been injured or are in distress—with the ultimate goal of releasing them back into their natural habitat or transferring them to licensed wildlife rehabilitators for care and eventual release.
+We care for more than 2,000 animals per year, including dogs, cats, rabbits, guinea pigs, birds, iguanas, chinchillas.
+Our specially-trained staff also assist area wildlife that have been injured or are in distress, with the ultimate goal of releasing them back into their natural habitat or transferring them to licensed wildlife rehabilitators for care and eventual release.

 Love and Compassion